qobrien/GACD_CourseProject/CodeBook.md

 * fBodyBodyGyroJerkMag-mean()
 * fBodyBodyGyroJerkMag-std()

+All linear acceleration variables are given in units of standard gravity (g), and all angular velocity variables are given in units of radians/second.

 The final variables seen in "tidy_data_means_only.txt" are actually the Mean of each of these variables for each subject (1-30) and each activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING).